 (b.)
 Notice of Regular Board of Directors Meeting to Board of Directors Members.
 The Chairperson or Recording Secretary of the Board of Directors shall, at least two (2) days before a regular meeting of the Board of Directors, give notice thereof by any usual means of communication to all members of the Board of Directors eligible to vote at the Board of Directors meeting.
 Such notice shall specify the time, place and purpose for which the meeting is called.

 (c.)
 Notice of Special Board of Directors Meeting to Board of Directors Members.
-The Board Chairperson shall, at least two (2) days before a special meeting of the Board of Directors, give notice thereof by any usual means of communication to all members of the Board of Directors eligible to vote at the special meeting of the Board of Directors.
+The Board Chairperson or Recording Secretary shall, at least two (2) days before a special meeting of the Board of Directors, give notice thereof by any usual means of communication to all members of the Board of Directors eligible to vote at the special meeting of the Board of Directors.
 Such notice shall specify the time, place and purpose for which the special meeting of the Board of Directors is called.

-(d.)
-Effect of Unlawfully Called Meeting of the Board of Directors.
-Within six (6) months following the conclusion of a Board of Directors meeting, any member of the Board of Directors who was not present at the meeting may challenge the validity of the meeting on the grounds that the meeting was not legally called.
-If it is later determined by the Board of Directors or by a Court having jurisdiction of the matter, that the meeting was not properly called, any action taken at such meeting shall be null and void.
-Notwithstanding the foregoing, the Board of Directors may through proper action, ratify and confirm any action taken by the Board of Directors at a meeting that was otherwise invalidly called.

 Section 6.05 Waiver of Notice.

 (a.)
 Express Waiver.
 Any member of the Board of Directors may waive said member's notice of any Board of Directors meeting held without proper call or notice, either before or after the meeting is held.